ashinkarov/agda-stacklang/gpce21-reply.md

 > 166 to our -> our
 >
 > 234 you are using here 1,2, but you only introduced zero and suc until now

+You are right, we should mention that this refers to the same thing.
 >
 > 321 Functions of return type -> Functions of type   (I guess?)
 >
 > 336 for both, -> for both
 >
 > 458 what is T here?

+This is a function that turns a boolean values to types (false becomes the empty type, and true becomes the unit type).
+We are happy to mention this in the text.

 >
 >
 >